Multi color Lamp using Amarino, Android and Arduino ‹ BUILD CIRCUIT

 Step 2 Download Meet Arduino Library

-After placing the folder into the libraries folder, you should be able to access all the amarino files through the arduino programming environment.
+After placing the folder into the libraries folder, you should be able to access all the Amarino files through the Arduino programming environment.

-You can see the picture below(Click on the image to enlarge it):
+You can see the picture below (Click on the image to enlarge it):

-Step 3 Set up Bluesmirf gold adapter
+Step 3 Set up Bluetooth adapter

 Step 5 Set up Eclipse